 Thinking of buying a new car VS a used one?
 In many countries, you now have the option to buy officially reconditioned used cars that may be less than a year old and in superb condition, practically like new.
 In any case, the biggest con of buying a new car is the depreciation you will be hit with as soon as you walk out of the dealer with the car keys in your hand.

 Let’s take a look at some statistics on how cars depreciate.
 Keep in mind that some models and brands depreciate less than others.
 For example, Audi and Mercedes cars keep their value much more over the years than, say Opel and Citroen cars.

 If you buy a new car, it will devalue around 17% in its first year of use.
 From then onwards, it depreciates around 10% a year during the first six years of its lifetime.
 Following this period, cars will depreciate at around 5% per year, and from the 9th year onwards the change in value is very little since the car would have already lost 84% of its value.

-If you want to retain the maximum value when buying a new car, you need to consider which cars are most popular, including colors, type of fuel used, extras etc. In Spain, the cars that retain value best at the moment are diesel compact cars.
-This might change in the coming years as many European capital cities are implementing circulation restrictions on diesel cars and want to eliminate them completely in the near future.
+If you want to retain the maximum value when buying a new car, you need to consider which cars are most popular, including colors, type of fuel used, extras etc. In Spain, the cars that used to retain value best were diesel compact cars.
+This has changed though as in the coming years as many European capital cities are implementing circulation restrictions on diesel cars and want to eliminate them completely in the near future.

 You can calculate the value of a used car in Spain using the Supertasador tool.